 Here are the latest COVID-19 case numbers confirmed Monday in Washington state

-The Washington state Department of Health reported 1,984 new cases of COVID-19 Monday and two deaths since Friday.
+The Washington state Department of Health reported 1,311 new cases of COVID-19 on Monday and 11 deaths since Thursday.

+Death data is not up to date due to a processing problem, the DOH said Monday.

-Pierce County reported 126 cases Monday and three new deaths.
-Pierce County has a total of 275 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 101 cases Monday and two new deaths.
+Pierce County has a total of 283 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.